Fields of Study: Humanities, Social Sciences, Sciences

 - Review artist movements throughout history and how it affects our view of fine art.

-- Get an introduction to astrophysics or quantum mechanics.
+- Get an introduction to quantum mechanics.

 LanguageLanguage of Instruction: English